 Regulation is not going away.
 If anything, compliance will become more difficult, as we have to integrate regulations (and product offerings) from multiple jurisdictions.
 The right way to address these issues is through collaboration.
 Many areas of regulation are right for collaboration and simplification across the sector.

 Contemporary Procurement has truly come of age as a peer of the business, which can continue if Procurement builds on its existing proven successes.

 Despite all these changes, some things stay the same.
-Procurement must always deliver value and take out cost – the cost agenda is never going away.
+Procurement must always deliver value and take out cost – the cost agenda is never going away, so investigate your options for procurement cost reduction.
 The customer must always be at the heart of strategy and companies need to work in collaboration with their suppliers to take an end-to-end view of value and the supply chain.